garywei944/acad.garywei.dev/_posts/2022-04-06-ctf-hatmash.md

 title: Writeup for UMassCTF 2022 - crypto/hatmash
 date: 2022-04-06
 description: |2-
-  What do you mean \"We think you spend too much time with matrices.\"?
+  What do you mean 	&quot;We think you spend too much time with matrices.	&quot;?
 It's just a hash function, jeez...
 tags:
   - crypto
   - UMassCTF